 Offer online booking

-If you don’t offer online booking, it may be something to consider it.
-Online customer scheduling means your clients can conveniently schedule an appointment 24.7 which can help to boost appointments.
-Today there are a wide range of offerings for online booking software.
-Many of them are cloud-based, which means you don’t need to acquire any software to run on your computers.
+If you don’t offer online booking, it may be something to consider.
+Online customer scheduling means your clients can conveniently schedule an appointment 24.7, which can boost appointments.
+Today there is a wide range of offerings for online booking software.
+Many of them are cloud-based, which means you don’t need to acquire software to run on your computers.
 You access the booking software from a browser and pay a subscription fee, which varies between providers.
-Some of the offerings start out as a free trial so you can decide if you are satisfied with the service before you buy
+Some of the offerings start as a free trial, so you can decide if you are satisfied with the service before you buy

-Online booking offerings can do more than just make it convenient for clients to book a massage or skin treatments.
-Some, in addition to enabling clients to book more than one appointment, access client history and provide reminders so you and your team know what services clients requested in the past and the at-home products they selected.
+Online booking offerings can do more than make it convenient for clients to book a massage or skin treatment.
+In addition to enabling clients to book more than one appointment, some access client history and provide reminders, so you and your team know what services clients requested in the past and the at-home products they selected.

 Prominently feature service menu

-Be sure that your service menu is prominently featured, up to date and easy to access.
+Be sure that your service menu is prominently featured, up to date, and easy to access.
 By adding customer reviews, you encourage visitors to try new treatments.
 Associating treatments with products for use at home helps increase the sale.
-Also showcase your current specials.
-Either feature them prominently on the home page or add a “specials page” to your website.
+Also, showcase your current specials.
+Either features them prominently on the home page or add a “specials page” to your website.

 Compelling content counts

 Engaging and informative content is one of the most effective tools to draw people into your site and keep them there.
-Also search engine look for sites with content related to users’ search terms.
+Also, search engines look for sites with content related to users’ search terms.
 The key is to keep content fresh and relevant to visitors.
-Content can include:

-Client testimonials: A customer describing a problem and how a treatment in your spa or massage practice helped can be very powerful.
+Client testimonials: A customer describing a problem and how treatment in your spa or massage practice helped can be compelling.
 It highlights the value of your services and instills confidence in website visitors considering a new treatment.

 Surveys: Surveys can tell you what your visitors want to know to help you determine what new or additional website content you need.
-Surveys also can help you understand how your customers are using your site so that you can make changes where necessary to make the experience even more satisfying.
+Surveys can also help you understand how your customers are using your site to make changes where necessary to make the experience even more satisfying.